pjbiggs/SING_aotearoa_2019/README.md

 <!---made using https://www.tablesgenerator.com/markdown_tables# --->

 Let's start using RStudio to do some investigation.
-In the folder you will find a file called "bowtie2mapper.r".
-We are going to use this file in RStudio to map your allocated reads to the reference.
-The code looks like:
+In the folder you will find a file called `bowtie2mapper.r`.
+We are going to open and use this file in RStudio to map your allocated reads to the reference.
+Open the file by performing the following in RStudio:

+`File > Open file > /Desktop/SING-Aotearoa2019/bowtie2mapper.r`

+In your source window -- in lots of colour -- the code should look like the below.  **lines that star with a `#` are comments and the sofware does nothing with them, they are there for information.**

 ```
 ### SING-Aotearoa 2019 Bioinformatics practical ###